dianna-ai/dianna/README.md

 * Comes with simple intuitive image and text benchmarks
 * Easily extendable to other XAI methods

-For more information on the unique stengths of DIANNA with comparision to other tools, please see the [context landscape](https://dianna.readthedocs.io/en/latest/CONTEXT.html).
+For more information on the unique strengths of DIANNA with comparison to other tools, please see the [context landscape](https://dianna.readthedocs.io/en/latest/CONTEXT.html).

 ## Installation
 [![workflow pypi badge](https://img.shields.io/pypi/v/dianna.svg?colorB=blue)](https://pypi.python.org/project/dianna/)